mla/pg_sample/README.md

         # include 1,000 rows from users table
         --limit="users = 1000"

+        # include 10% of the total rows from users table
+        --limit="users = 10%"

         # include all users where deactivated column is false
         --limit="users = NOT deactivated"

         # include all rows from all tables in the forums schema
         --limit="forums.* = *"

+        # include 5% of total rows from each table in log schema
+        # and 50% to the rest of tables
+        --limit="log.* = 5%, * = 50%"

     The limit option may be specified multiple times.
 Multiple pattern/rule pairs can also be specified as a single comma-separated value.
 For example: